HIP-1195: Hiero hooks and an application to allowances

 struct HookContext {

-/// The address of the installing entity the hook is executing on behalf of
+/// The address of the entity the hook is executing on behalf of

 /// The fee the transaction payer was charged for the triggering transaction